From OBIdient Movement to Tinubu's 'Emi lokan': Some political events that rocked Nigeria in 2022

 Following their fallout with the PDP’s national leadership, Wike and his allies popularly known as the ‘G5 Governors’ announced the formation of the Integrity Group within the party.

 The development came at a time when the main opposition party is seeking to unseat the ruling APC come 2023.
-But Wike and his ‘five man-army’ wouldn’t cease from giving Atiku the ‘pepper dem vawulence’.
+But Wike and his ‘five-man army’ wouldn’t cease giving Atiku the ‘pepper dem vawulence’.

 Peoples Democratic Party (PDP) and some aggrieved party stalwarts, on Sunday, announced the formation of the Integrity Group within the party.